Paul E. Sigmund Scholars Award

 • Full-time, first- and second-year students

-• Preference given to PLAS students with at least one certificate course completed
+• Preference given to PLAS students with at least one LAS or LAS cross listed course completed

 • Basic proficiency in Spanish, Portuguese, or French (fulfillment of the language requirement) or a justification of how the student will manage to do the research in English